Evolution of Preferences in Multiple Populations: Perfect Observability

-which is almost the same as \eqref{eq:20190925}.
-Thus, the two criteria due to \citet{pTay:essttp} and \citet{rSel:nessaac} are almost equivalent. \footnote{If the population share vector $\varepsilon$ appearing in \eqref{eq:20190925} satisfies $\varepsilon_1 = \dots =\varepsilon_n$, then these two stability criteria are equivalent in the two-population case.}
+which is almost exactly the same as \eqref{eq:20190925}.
+Therefore, the two criteria derived from \citet{pTay:essttp} and \citet{rSel:nessaac} are almost exactly equivalent.\footnote{ If the population share vector $\varepsilon$ appearing in \eqref{eq:20190925} satisfies $\varepsilon_1 = \dots =\varepsilon_n$, then these two stability criteria are equivalent in the case $n = 2$.}